jeff-adkisson/swe-3643-spring-2024/project/README.md

 -  Python
    -  Flask + Pytest + Playwright

-#### I'm Freaking Out!
-I've Never Done Web Development!
+#### I Am Freaking Out!
+I Have Not Done Web Development!
 What Should I Pick?

 Every framework listed has huge communities of developers who have posted outstanding tutorials on the web and on sites like YouTube.
 You will have no trouble finding resources.
 You must make the time to try the tutorials and learn the basics of what you choose.
 This is exactly how professional engineers operate when they are assigned a new project.
 I often purchase a cheap course from Udemy when learning a new technology.
 They have excellent material and the cost is often less than $20.